 Onam Celebrations 2023 in Kerala

 Flower beds and floral decorations commonly known as Pookkalam are the first to come to mind when talking about Onam & the legend of Mahabali.
-The traditional Ona-pookkalam consists of ten rings, which indicate the ten-days rituals performed during Onam, which starts on “Atham” and ends on “Thiru Onam” during the month of Chingam.
+The traditional Ona-pookkalam consists of ten rings, which indicate the ten-day rituals performed during Onam, which start on “Atham” and end on “Thiru Onam” during the month of Chingam.

 “Onam Pookkalam” stands out as a sign of secularism.
 Onam Pookalam symbolizes the spirit of unity and teamwork as all the members of the family gather to get it done.
 Numerous kinds of flowers are used to create a beautiful Pookkalam, and the Pookkalam starts from Atham and ends at Thiruvonam to mirror the good old days during King Mahabali’s reign.

 Onasadhya means Onam Food Feast and is a symbol of prosperity that existed during of rule of Mahabali.
 The people of Kerala make sure that their king Mahabali sees them with the grandest meal on this auspicious day.
 All the people, rich or poor, across all regions in Kerala, prepare grand Onasadyas on the last day of the festival.